jcaldeira-iot/IoT-For-Beginners-Micropython/1-getting-started/lessons/4-connect-internet/esp32-mqtt.md

 In this part of the lesson, you will connect your ESP32 IoT device to an MQTT broker.

-## Connect the ESP32 board to the Internet and install the MQTT package
+## Connect the ESP32 board to the Internet

-To communicate with the MQTT broker, you need to install an MQTT [micropython-lib](https://github.com/micropython/micropython-lib) package on your ESP32 board.
-For that first you need to connedct your board to the network.
-After a successful connection it will be used the `mip` package manager to install the needed packages.
+Before communicating with the MQTT broker using the MQTT [micropython-lib](https://github.com/micropython/micropython-lib) package, you need to establish a network connection for your board.

 ### Task